AzureCosmosDB/CosmosAIGraph/docs/understanding_the_code.md

 implemented in this reference application.

 [msal](https://learn.microsoft.com/en-us/entra/msal/python/) is one
-library you may wish to use to implement authorization and authencication with [Microsoft Entra (AAD)](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id).
+library you may wish to use to implement authorization and authentication with [Microsoft Entra (AAD)](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id).

 On a networking level, however, the **Azure Container App** will user